14 Different Types of Owls in California

 Unfortunately, Elf Owls are threatened by habitat loss due to development and agricultural activities.

-To help protect this species, it is important to conserve their habitats and promote responsible land management practices.
+To help protect this species, conserving their habitats and promoting responsible land management practices is important.

 Leave a Reply